nirajp82/Powershell_Util/JSON_Manipulator.md

     $jsonArray | ForEach-Object {
         if ($_.($searchAttribute) -eq $searchValue) {
+           # $_ is a special variable that represents the current object in the pipeline.
             $_ = $updatedElement  # Update the element if it matches the search criteria }
     }